ESTER Research Design Course 2023 (Vienna, Austria)

 - able to have mastered English at a sufficient level

 How to apply

 Please note that only up to a maximum of 50 participants can be accepted to the Research Design Course.
-Selection will be based upon a call for applications, available as pdf via this link.
+Selection is based upon a call for applications, which had his deadline on 1 July 2023.

 PhD candidates can apply until the deadline via our online registration form, which should also include an abstract between 400-800 words of their dissertation project.
 Based on this short summary, the organisation will make a first selection.
 Once the candidates have been accepted, they will be asked to write their research paper conform guidelines that will be provided.
 Final admission depends upon the following criteria:

-- the abstract is received by the (extended) deadline, being 1 July 2023
+- the abstract has been received by the (extended) deadline, being 1 July 2023

 - the abstract is of sufficient academic quality